Prag8855/aab/content/guides/banking.md

 Foreign students might need a **blocking account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
 You put your money into this account, and you get a fixed amount back every month.
 This guarantees that you will have money to support yourself while you study in Germany.

 The money you put in your *Girokonto* and *Tagesgeldkonto* is insured up to 100,000€.
 Even if the bank closes, you get your money back.
 Money in your *Depot* account is not insured.[^4]

+## How to open a bank account in Germany

+The requirements to open a bank account are the same for most banks:

+- **A proof of German residency** (your *[Meldebescheinigung](/guides/replacement-meldebescheinigung)*).
+[Some banks](/guides/first-bank-account-in-germany#banks-that-dont-require-an-anmeldung) let you open an account without one.
+- **A proof of identity** (your passport or national ID, and sometimes a [residence permit](/glossary/Aufenthaltstitel))

+Some banks require a minimum income or financial history in Germany.
+Other banks require [permanent residence](/glossary/Niederlassungserlaubnis) in Germany.
+For example, [DKB](/out/dkb) often rejects foreigners.[^47] Some online banks only support certain passports,[^48] or ask for a [residence permit](/glossary/Aufenthaltstitel).

+If you are American, you need extra forms to open a German bank account, because of [FATCA](https://en.wikipedia.org/wiki/Foreign_Account_Tax_Compliance_Act).[^49] Some banks don't let Americans open an account.[^50]

+If you are from a sanctioned country, it's harder to open a bank account.[^5]

+Some banks like [N26](/out/n26), [bunq](/out/bunq), [DKB](/out/dkb), [ING](/out/ing), [Comdirect](/out/comdirect) and [Wise](/out/wise-account) let you open an account with their app.
+You can do it at home.
+They start a video call, and they ask you to show both sides of your ID or passport.
+This only works with passports from certain countries.[^51] If they don't accept your passport, you must use [[Postident]] to verify your documents.
+This takes longer, and it doesn't always work.

+With online banks, you can sometimes open your account from another country, before you arrive in Germany.
+They still need to send your bank card to a German address.
+Some people sent the bank card to their office, or to a friend's address.

+Some banks like [Commerzbank](/out/commerzbank), [Sparkasse](/out/sparkasse), [Deutsche Bank](/out/deutsche-bank) and [Volksbank](/out/volksbank) only let you open an account in person at a physical branch.
+The employees there sometimes speak English.
+These banks can be more flexible.
+They might accept most passport types, and let you open a bank account without a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung).

+### Transfer money from another country

+After you open a German bank account, use [Wise](/out/wise) or [XE.com](https://www.xe.com/) to transfer money from another country.
+They have better exchange rates and lower fees than banks.
+I used Wise when I moved to Germany.
+I still use it when I need to send money abroad.
+You can use Wise directly in the N26 app.

 ## Common payment methods